laanp/Icarus_Mods_Separated/README.md

 - Interior wood inherits strength of the stone pieces.
 - Removing the mod just switches existing walls back to normal stone, no impact on existing base.

+### laanp-TeleFly_v2_w209_P.pak
+- Provides ability for your player to fly around the map and teleport to pointed-to locations, within visible range.
+- Check out the [Readme](https://github.com/laanp/Icarus_Mods_Separated/blob/main/laanp-TeleFly_Readme.md) for all the details.

 ### laanp-WorkshopFree_v1_w209_P.pak
 - All items in the Workshop are free.
 Go crazy!